Teaching is a major part of my practice as a writer, and I am pleased to work on some of the finest university writing programmes in the country.

 In 2016 I was a Creative Fellow at the University of Birmingham within The School of English, Drama and American and Canadian studies.
 I then continued my work in the department as a Teaching Fellow

 In 2012 I became a Fellow of The Institute of Creative and Critical Writing at Birmingham City University.
 Led by Dr Gregory Leadbetter, The Institute is an exciting new venture devoted to cultivating the creative imagination, the life of ideas, and the literary arts.
-In 2017 I worked at the University as Radio-Writer-in-Residence developing the Birmingham Radio Project.
+I recently worked at the University as Radio-Writer-in-Residence developing the Birmingham Radio Project.

 I worked for ten years as Visiting Lecturer in Creative Writing at Leeds Beckett University, in the Leeds School of Art Architecture and DesignHere I am reading a short story to celebrate International Women’s Day at the Leeds Gallery in March 2014.